DataDog/chef-datadog/README.md

 This cookbook includes support for:

+* Datadog Agent version 7.x (default)
 * Datadog Agent version 6.x
 * Datadog Agent version 5.x

-**Log collection is available with Agent v6, please refer to the [inline docs](https://github.com/DataDog/chef-datadog/blob/v3.0.0/attributes/default.rb#L401-L406) to enable it.**
+Log collection is available with Agent v6/v7, please refer to the [inline docs](https://github.com/DataDog/chef-datadog/blob/v3.0.0/attributes/default.rb#L401-L406) to enable it.

 *Note: This README may refer to features that are not released yet.
 Please check the README of the git tag/the gem version you're using for your version's documentation*

 Requirements
 ============

 - chef-client >= 12.7

 If you need support for Chef < 12.7, please consider using a [release 2.x of the cookbook](https://github.com/DataDog/chef-datadog/releases/tag/v2.18.0).